pforret/blog.toolstud.io/_posts/2023/2023-05-04-foot-lambert.md

 image: /wp-content/uploads/2023/unsplash.projector.jpg
 layout: post
 categories:
     - Video
 tags:
     - light
     - candela
     - lumen
     - screen
     - projection
+    - cinema
 ---

 In the projection business, there is a unit for ‘how much light is coming from that screen, actually?’.
 This is called the foot-Lambert or fL.